ilya-dyaglev/echotype/README.md

 ## **Acknowledgements**

 - **[Project Gutenberg](https://www.gutenberg.org/)**: The quotes and literary texts used in this application are sourced from Project Gutenberg.
-Project Gutenberg is a library of over 60,000 free eBooks, offering a vast collection of literary works in the public domain.
+Project Gutenberg is a library of over 70,000 free eBooks, offering a vast collection of literary works in the public domain.

----

-**Disclaimer**: This application uses content from Project Gutenberg.
-All the books and quotes are in the public domain.
-Please ensure compliance with any relevant laws and regulations when using this content.

----

 ## **Contact**